 Most internet browsers will show a Standard SSL certificate subtly in the address bar.
 You can identify their presence by the use of “https” and either a padlock icon (for sites that have verified that all their content links using “https” or a warning icon if some elements like pictures are still using “http” to link.

 Premium EV SSLs do not dabble in subtlety.

-The eye is naturally drawn to that area because this is generally the only time there is going to be such a drastic color change in that area of anyone’s internet browser, so most people are going to notice this when it comes up.
-Some browsers simply use green text for the business name, which will often have the same effect.
+Your eye is often naturally drawn to that area because this is one of the the only times there is going to be such a drastic color change in that section of an internet browser, so most people are going to notice when it comes up.
+Some browsers simply use green text for the business name, which will usually have the same effect.

 Which SSL certificate is easier to install on my website?
 Answer: Standard